UKHomeOffice/callisto-accruals-restapi/docs/containers/balance-calculator/orchestration/index.md

 There are a number of different types of Accrual and depending on the data in the TimeCard event only some will be relevent.

-For detail on how to use the event data to identify which Accrual type(s) is relevent see the [features](../features/index.md) which are broken down by Accrual type.
+For detail on how to use the event data to identify which Accrual type(s) is relevent see [accrual-type-identification.md](./accrual-type-identification.md) which are broken down by Accrual type.

 ### Calculate and update Accrual balances
 Once the Accrual types have been identified then the next step is to identify the specific Accrual instances (i.e. days).
 Having done that then their balances can be recaluated.